 Besides shedding light on the diversity of the illiberal challenge, AUTHLIB’s other main aim is to provide a toolkit for policymakers to defend and enhance liberal democracy against its challengers by understanding and explaining the nature of illiberal ideologies, processes, and policies.
 The toolkit—consisting of case-specific sets of tools—will offer theoretically, normatively, and empirically grounded ways of responding to the specifics of illiberal claims against liberal democracy.

 To achieve these goals, AUTHLIB will address two overarching objectives: mapping the varieties of illiberalism and citizens’ responses to them, and designing and testing interventions to counter the spread of authoritarianism.
 The project aims to capture the phenomenon and dynamics of the illiberal challenge in the European Union as a whole, with an in-depth focus on the project countries Austria, Czechia, France, Hungary, Italy, Poland, and the United Kingdom.

 As a Horizon project, AUTHLIB is funded by the European Union and spans the period from October 2022 to September 2025.
-The project consortium is coordinated by the Central European University and consists of the Charles University in Prague, the German Marshall Fund of the United States in Berlin, the Sciences Po in Paris, the Scuola Normale Superiore in Florence, the University of Social Sciences and Humanities in Warsaw, the University of Oxford, and the University of Vienna.
+The project consortium is coordinated by the Central European University and consists of the Charles University in Prague, the German Marshall Fund of the United States in Berlin, the Sciences Po in Paris, the Scuola Normale Superiore in Florence, the SWPS University in Warsaw, the University of Oxford, and the University of Vienna.